Course Catalog

 5 units

 Film is used as a medium through which images of Italians and their culture are disseminated, perpetuated, and crystallized.
 Students focus on pivotal issues in Italian culture, society, history, and politics, and develop an informed opinion on relevant issues in Italian studies.
 The course is taught in English with a mandatory enhancement section in Italian.
 The enhancement section meets once a week and is designed to give students who are already familiar with the language the opportunity to discuss the films in Italian and to read/view additional material in the language.
-Students cannot receive credit for this course and Languages 80D.
-Prerequisite(s): course 6.
+Students cannot receive credit for this course and ITAL 80.
+Prerequisite(s): ITAL 6, placement by assessment, or instructor permission.
 May be repeated for credit.
 (General Education Code(s): CC.)

 ITAL 199